RockRobotic/rock-doc/docs/Calibration/Calibration.md

 ####Collect Static Data
 :   The R1A needs to get a static alignment.
 After you start data recording, then let the R1A
     sit completely still and allow a clear view of the sky and wait 15 seconds.
+Once the app interface says 'Waiting for high speed kinematic alignment' you can proceed to the next step.

-####Take off and fly in straight line
+####Kinematic Alignment

-:   Next we will get kinematic alignment.
-To do this fly in a straight line pretty quickly for
+1. Take off and fly directly vertical.
-    about 10 seconds.
+1. For at least **6 seconds** fly greater than **7 m/s** in a straight line in the **forward** direction of flight.

 ####Fly figure 8 pattern
-:   Now fly 3 figure 8 patterns in the sky.
-Do your best, but its not critical to be the best 8 flyer ;)
+3. Now fly 2 figure 8 patterns in the sky.

 ![Figure 8](../img/figure-8.gif){: style="width: 600px;margin:0 auto;display:block;"}